The Master of Arts (MA) Program in Civilization Studies

 Click here for the MA application and admission requirements

-Students who have gained admission after having studied at another higher education establishments can ask for transfer of credit for the courses they have completed successfully at their previous higher education establishment.
+Students who have gained admission after having studied at other higher education establishments can ask for transfer of credit for the courses they have completed successfully at their previous institution.

-The Board of the institute may accept or reject the application.
+The Institute Board may accept or reject the application.

-– Having completed all the courses required at the department they are enrolled in (MA:147 AKTS) successfully
+– Completing all the courses required at the department they are enrolled in (MA: 147 ECTS) successfully

 – Having achieved a GPA of 2,00 and above